sudar/MissileLauncher/README.md

 If you want to control the Missile Launcher from your desktop, then you can use the missile-launcher.py script found under the /tools directory

+Also [checkout the article](http://hardwarefun.com/tutorials/controlling-usb-missile-launchers-using-arduino), that I have written about the library.

 ## Video

 I have also uploaded a [video in youtube](http://youtu.be/hxFvpzAR4OI) which shows how you can control the device from Arduino.